rnd-ash/OpenVehicleDiag/README.md

 # OpenVehicleDiag
-A Rust based open source vehicle ECU diagnostic platform, using the J2534-2 protocol
+A Electron open source vehicle ECU diagnostic platform, using the J2534-2 protocol, with a Rust native backend.

 This is for my University FYP for my degree at the University of Reading